mylightgarden/Decision_Tree_ML/README.md

 # Decision_Tree_ML
-This is a Machine Learning project that codes a Classification Regression Trees algorithm from scratch.
+This is a Machine Learning project involving Classification Regression Trees.
+I coded a recursive decision tree algorithm from scratch.